Harsha30ywffb7/Js-interview-prep/README.md

 # functions

 - Difference between function statement and function expression ?
-    - Hoisting
+* Hoisting

-1. What is Function Statement ?
+- What is Function Statement ?
 *     A normal function that we create using Naming convention. & By this we can do the Hoisting.
       For Ex  -  function xyz(){
                             console.log("Function Statement");
                        }

-2. What is Function Expression ?
+- What is Function Expression ?
-A.  When we assign a function into a variable that is Function Expression. & We can not do Hoisting by this becz it acts like variable.
+*  When we assign a function into a variable that is Function Expression. & We can not do Hoisting by this becz it acts like variable.
       For Ex - var a = function(){
                             console.log("Function Expression");
                     }

-3. What is Anonymous Function ?
+-  What is Anonymous Function ?
-A.  A Function without the name is known as Anonymous Function. & It is used in a place where function are treated as value.
+*  A Function without the name is known as Anonymous Function. & It is used in a place where function are treated as value.
       For Ex - function(){
                      }

-4. What is Named Function Expression ?
+-  What is Named Function Expression ?
-A.  A function with a name is known as Named Function Expression.
+*  A function with a name is known as Named Function Expression.
       For Ex - var a = function xyx(){
                             console.log("Names Function Expression");
                      }

-5. Difference b/w Parameters and Arguments ?
+-   Difference b/w Parameters and Arguments ?
-A.  When we creating a function  & put some variabels in this ( ) that is our Parameters.
+*   When we creating a function  & put some variabels in this ( ) that is our Parameters.
        For Ex - function ab( param1, param2 ){
                               console.log("param1")
                       }
        & When we call this function & pass a variable in this ( ) that is our Arguments For Ex - ab( 4, 5 );

-6. What is First Class Function Or First class citizens?
+-  What is First Class Function Or First class citizens?
-A.   The Ability of use function as value,
+*   - The Ability of use function as value,

-     The ability to use functions as a parameters inside a function. use functions as a values and pass to other functions and returns functions as an output.
+    - The ability to use functions as a parameters inside a function. use functions as a values and pass to other functions and returns functions as an output.
 These all represents as First class functions.

-*     Can be passed as an Argument,
+    - Can be passed as an Argument,

-*     Can be executed inside a closured function &
+    - Can be executed inside a closured function &

-*     Can be taken as return form.
+    - Can be taken as return form.
        For Ex - var b = function(param){
                              return function xyz(){
                                      console.log(" F C F ");
                              }
                      }

+# callback Functions

+- what is call back functions?
+*   - a function is pass in a function are called call back functions.
+    - callbacks executed after the function is executed. only depends on that function.
+    - These functions unlocked whole asynchronous world in a single threaded and synchronous javascript language.

+- How async works by callaback in sync js?
+*   - Ex - setTimeout (function (){
+                console.log("async works")
+            }, 5000);

+            function x(){
+                console.log("x is printed);
+            }
+    - now here program does not stops untill setTimeout for 5 sec executes next lines, but callback function inside works for it and exceute it after 5 sec.
+    - setTimeout changes javascript to sync to async
+    - after timer time the functions runs inside in call stack.

+- Blocking main thread
+*   -

+- EventListeners
+*   - eventListeners invoke the callback functions.
+    - Event listeners can also invoke closures with scope.

+- Garbage Collection and remove EventListeners
+*   - Event listeners are too heavy and occupies more memory.
+    - Even after completetion of eventlistener , they still in browser and they attach with call back functions, those functions are not free up space from call stack.
+    - They slow up the page. so we need to remove them after event executed.